 Life has exceptions, and Web Applications are no Exception

-I started writing the text of this post as a bug tracker ticket, but I soon realised that the issue I’ll describe is so generic, that I I decided to turn it in a public post instead.
+I started writing this post as a bug-tracker ticket, but I soon realised that the issue is so generic that I decided to make it a public post instead.

 The problem

-So, the prolem is this: we have a web application, obviously (nowadays), that consists of client code, which gets data and other services from web API invocations.
+So, the prolem is this: we have a web application, obviously (nowadays), that consists of client code that gets data and other services from web API invocations.
 I’m usually the one developing the server side (God, protect me from end users and Javascript, I can take care of the server side…).

-When the API is invoked, the client should check if the returned HTTP status is in the 200 – 299 range, it should not try to process the output data as if the API succeeded.
+When calling the API, the client should check if the returned HTTP status is in the 200 – 299 range, it should not try to process the output data as if the API succeeded.

-In particular, failing this check can cause data processing errors that the end user doesn’t see, leaving them with a blank screen and the feeling the UI is broken without knowing why, which also causes not useful error reports (‘the screen is blank’, rather than ‘the error is shown’).
+In particular, failing this check can cause data processing errors that the end user doesn’t see, leaving them with a blank screen and the feeling the UI is broken without knowing why, which also causes not useful error reports (‘the screen is blank’, rather than ‘the error <X> happened’).

 The general fix